-There is no evidence that pregnant women who become infected with echovirus will experience an adverse outcome with their pregnancy.
-However, the newborn is at a higher risk of infection if he or she is born at the same time the mother is infected with the virus.
+There’s no evidence that pregnant women who become infected with Echovirus will experience an adverse outcome with their pregnancy.
+However, the newborn is at a higher risk of infection if they’re born during the same time that the mother is infected with the virus.
 Most newborns will have a mild illness.

 On rare occasions, the virus can overwhelm the baby’s organs.
 This can be fatal.
 The risk of severe infection in newborns is highest during the first two weeks after birth.

-Echovirus cannot be directly prevented and there is no vaccine available.
+Infection with an Echovirus cannot be directly prevented, and there’s no vaccine available.

 It can be challenging to control the spread of the virus.
-This is because most people who have the infection do not become sick and do not know they are carrying the virus.
+This is because most people who have the infection don’t become sick and don’t know they’re carrying the virus.